ark-lang/ark/docs/REFERENCE.md

 Here's an example with an `Option` type as a function return type.
 These are especially useful for cleanly checking for errors in your code.
-Note that the example below is semi-pseudo code, i.e. the functions that it calls do not exist, since we haven't written any file IO libraries for Alloy yet.
+Note that the example below is semi-pseudo code, i.e. the functions that it calls do not exist, since we haven't written any file IO libraries for Ark yet.

 	func read_file(name: str): ?str {